molee1354/simhub/README.md

         sim run

-Notice that unlike the previous commands, this is a command line function instead of a script.
 This command compiles the necessary files and runs the simulation after the compilation is done.
 To simply compile the simulation without running it, use the `sim make` command.

 The simulation will output to the terminal the calculated values in real time.
 Once the computation is successful the simulation will exit with a